mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

     Filter output data has shape: torch.Size([1, 1, 169, 3])

-If we don't want to use the default ``FeedForward`` neural network, we can pass a specified torch model in the ``model`` keyword as follow:
+If we don’t want to use the default ``FeedForward`` neural network, we can pass a specified torch model in the ``model`` keyword as follow:

 .. code:: ipython3